 Its times like this that I have to remind myself of a few things:

 - Thank goodness that I live in a place that I can spend money at a dentist that can fix my problem!
 This is something that would have caused me to lose a tooth if I lived in a different age or place.
 Luckily, after a few hours and (actually pretty painful simple procedure, my problem is cured.
 A few hours of pain

-- Since I don’t make a lot of money it took me a really long time to build up my emergency fund (5 years! as I was unemployed and then underemployed for a chunk of it) but at the same time it means that smaller emergencies can affect me more.
+- Since I don’t make a lot of money, it took me a really long time to build up my emergency fund (5 years! as I was unemployed and then underemployed for a chunk of it), but at the same time, it means that smaller emergencies can affect me more.
 The fact that I have this emergency fund is really a blessing.
 All my hard work paid off- now I won’t be in debt and have to pay interest on this bill.
-I wouldn’t want this one incident to affect me for longer than it has too.
+I wouldn’t want this one incident to affect me for longer than it has to.

-- Obviously I wasn’t meant to have this money- but isn’t it great that I had the money to lose in the first place?
+- Obviously, I wasn’t meant to have this money- but isn’t it great that I had the money to lose in the first place?
 I am grateful that this dental escapade does not mean another bill I will have to pay over months.
 It doesn’t mean that I have to pay down a credit card balance (with interest!) over the next few months.
 I’m lucky enough that I don’t need to decide which bill I will pay next month.
 I can still buy the things that I need to buy.
 Thankfully, I was able to have the money to pay the dentist right away.
 I am grateful that I have this emergency fund to use for emergencies instead of having an event derail my financial plan for a while.
 And that is why it is SO important to have these savings put in the appropriate place- because while we cannot prevent emergencies from happening, we CAN make sure that the small emergencies don’t ruin us.